 Determining the costs, benefits, and positive impacts of large infrastructure projects requires rigorous data-driven analyses.
 Econsult Solutions provides applicants for RAISE grants with the right support for submitting accurate, convincing, and competitive grant applications.

 In addition, new guidance has been issued by the Department of Transportation on the evaluation of equity impacts of projects as part of the quality-of-life component of the merit criteria.

 We work with public agencies to help them show the economic, transportation, social, and environmental and equity impacts of their projects and achieve the desired outcomes of the RAISE program.
 Key services include:

-- Review and analysis of applications prior to submission
+- Third-party review and analysis of applications prior to submission;

 - Full preparation of application package.

-Econsult Solutions, Inc. brings a wealth of experience as transportation experts, planners and urban economists.
+Econsult Solutions brings a wealth of experience as transportation experts, planners and urban economists.

 ESI has helped prepare numerous infrastructure funding applications, including FASTLANE (now INFRA) and RAISE (formerly BUILD or TIGER) applications for a variety of clients: